FuelLabs/fuel-docs/src/glossary.md

 ## Address

-An address is a cryptographic hash representing an identity of either a wallet, contract address, or a predicate root.
+An address is a cryptographic hash representing an identity of a wallet or a predicate root.

 ## AssetId

-An AssetId is a unique identifier for an on-chain asset.
-It is defined as the root of the bytecode of the contract minting the asset.
+An asset ID is a unique identifier for an on-chain asset.
+It is derived from the root of the bytecode of the contract minting the asset.

 ## Base Asset